NEW TREATMENT AVAILABLE!

 Toenail fungus—also called onychomycosis or tinea unguium—is an infection below the surface of the nail caused by contact with different types of fungi.
 Nail fungus usually begins with white or yellow spots under the tip of the toenails.
-If left untreated, toenail fungus infections in New York City or Whitestone patients can grow deeper, which can cause the nail to become weak or brittle to the point that it eventually falls off.
+If left untreated, toenail fungus infections in New York City and Whitestone, New York patients can grow deeper, which can cause the nail to become weak or brittle to the point that it eventually falls off.

 Types of Common Toenail Fungus Infections